awesomeAsfand/ProjectV1/README.md

 ## Introduction

-This project is built with Laravel and utilizes Filament for the admin panel, Blueprint for generating schemas, views, tables, and forms, and the Socialite plugin for OAuth login through Laravel Socialite to Filament.
+This project is built with Laravel and utilizes Filament for the admin panel, Blueprint for generating schemas, tables, forms and action, Socialite plugin for OAuth login through Laravel Socialite to Filament.

 ## Prerequisites